ga-dc/js1/03-14-data-types/readme.md

   => ['Moe', 'Larry', 'Curly']
   ```

 Items in an array are stored in sequential order, and indexed starting at `0` and ending at `length - 1`.
-To be clear, JavaScript starts counting at zero, so the first position in the array will be `[0]`, the second position in the array will be `[1]` and sor forth.
+To be clear, JavaScript starts counting at zero, so the first position in the array will be `[0]`, the second position in the array will be `[1]` and so forth.

   ```javascript
   // First friend